tari-project/rfcs/src/RFC-0303_DanOverview.md

 * Validator Nodes - VNs validate smart contracts and earn fees for doing so.
 * Cerberus consensus engine - highly scalable, high-speed sharded BFT consensus engine.
 * Tari Virtual Machine - Runs smart contracts in a secure sandbox.
-* Thaums - the unit of magic that fuels the Tari DAN.
+* Tari - the token that fuels the Tari DAN.

 The remainder of this document describes these elements in a little more detail and how they relate to each other.